 Meaning "size or quantity as ascertained by measuring" is from early 14c.
-Meaning "action of measuring; standard measure of quantity; system of measuring; appointed or alloted amount of anything" is late 14c.
-Also from late 14c. are senses "proper proportion, balance."
+Meanings "action of measuring; standard measure of quantity; system of measuring; appointed or allotted amount of anything" are from late 14c.
+Also from late 14c. are the senses "proper proportion; balance."
 Sense of "that to which something is compared to determine its quantity" is from 1570s.
-Meaning "rhythmic pattern in music" is late 14c.; from mid-15c. in poetry, c.
-1500 in dance.
-Meaning "treatment 'meted out' to someone" is from 1590s; that of "plan or course of action intended to obtain some goal" is from 1690s; sense of "legislative enactment" is from 1759.
-Phrase for good measure (late 14c.) is literally "ample in quantity, in goods sold by measure."